BPalhano/ESP32-projects/README.md

 ```

 3. Generate a dependence for ESP-IDF at home
-open a new terminal and type
+Open a new terminal and type

 ```
 mkdir -p ~/esp